-The History of The Center for Independent Living of North Central Florida (CILNCF) involves 35 years of service by people with disabilities for people with disabilities.
+The History of The Center for Independent Living of North Central Florida (CILNCF) involves over 35 years of service by people with disabilities for people with disabilities.
 The CILNCF is a locally controlled, consumer driven, community based, non-residential, 501(C)3 private not-for-profit organization headquartered in Gainesville, Florida.
 The CILNCF serves 16 counties in the North Central Florida region from two locations.
 Our organization provides services to individuals on a cross-disability basis and is consumer-controlled, having at least 51% people with disabilities comprising both governing board of directors as well as staff.
 Our center delivers the five-core services of the Independent Living Program which includes Advocacy, Information and Referral, Peer Support, Independent Living Skills Education, and Transition.
 The CILNCF has several other programs complimenting these five-core services.

 Further, our organization has developed intensive programming for youth with disabilities.
 The CILNCF operates a High School High Tech Program at six (6) area high schools in five (5) school districts here in North Central Florida.
 High School High Tech (HSHT) was developed out of concern that too few students, especially those with disabilities, were being prepared for technology-based careers.
 Like other HSHT programs throughout the state, our program is designed to provide young people with all types of disabilities the opportunity to explore jobs and postsecondary education leading to technology-related careers.
 Locally, it is a community-based partnership made up of students, parents and caregivers, businesses, educators and rehabilitation professionals.